 Jollibee, it is “the wackiest, jolliest place on earth,” according to the late Anthony Bourdain in his Manila episode of “Parts Unknown”.
 Late 70’s when Jollibee withstand McDonald’s from ice cream parlour to fast food chain, Jollibee continually grow all over the country.

 My personal favourite?
 2-piece Chickenjoy (you might save the skin later, as the skin gives off an irresistible crunch in every bite.
 In contrast to it is the flavourful, tender, juicy meat on the inside), Jolly Spaghetti (sweet-styled sauce loaded with savoury ham and sliced hotdogs), burger steaks and the handful peach mango pie (those crispy, toasted sides!).
 Jollibee meals are not just scrumptious, it is also affordable for every local and tourist.

-Consider this foodventure the most beautiful spots in Manila.
-Be ready to gain some extra pounds after your Manila tour.
+Consider this foodventure one of the most beautiful spots and best things to do in Manila.
+Be ready to gain some extra pounds after your Manila tour!

 2. Travel back in time in the historical places in Manila